 Don't think "I may as well do it in one go".
-For example, if you think you may need £40,000 from your house to cover ten years, see if it's possible to get £20,000 now and the rest in five years.
+For example, if you think you may need £40,000 from your house to cover 10 years, see if it's possible to get £20,000 now and the rest in five years.
 It'll usually work out much cheaper, plus you may need more cash later for long term care.

-Speak to an independent mortgage broker.
-If you're seriously considering this, speak to an independent mortgage broker or financial adviser with an equity release speciality to find the best deal.
-See the mortgage broker finding guide.
+Speak to an independent equity release specialist.
+If you're seriously considering this, speak to an independent mortgage broker or financial adviser with an equity release qualification to find the best deal.
+See the Mortgage Broker Finding guide.

 Many homes are in the wrong council tax band, and have been since 1993.
-Yet in ten minutes you can check ‘n' challenge it.
+Yet in 10 minutes you can check ‘n' challenge it.

 Thousands have already tried this and many succeeded in getting £1,000s back.
 One MoneySaver reports: